Password Master Help

 Sort & Search

-On the top of left panel, you can choose sort mode, and type strings in search box to quickly filter password items.
+On the top of left panel, you can choose sort mode, and type strings in the search box to quickly filter password items.

 Sort modes change the display order of items.
 Display order is not the real order in the database, unless you choose "Unsorted".